Tibetan Sources on the History of Helambu

 (translated by Chang 1999, 74.)

-The second tulku of this lineage, Namkha Gyajin, just like his predecessor, renovated the Jarung Khashor stupa, and was a spiritual preceptor in the court of Gungthang during the reign of Sonam Wangchug De (1577-1627), but there is little known about his life.
+The second tulku of this lineage, Namkha Gyajin, like his predecessor, undertook the renovation of the Jarung Khashor Stupa.
+He also served as a spiritual preceptor at the court of Gungthang during the reign of Sonam Wangchug De (1577–1627).
+However, little is known about his life.

-Many different manuscript versions of Zilnon Wangyal Dorje’s (1647-1716) autobiographical writings are extant, which shows his immense popularity in the Himalayan region (ZILNON).
-He received all the teachings, transmissions and empowerments of the Northern Treasure lineage from the 5th Dalai Lama.
-He not only travelled widely in Tibet, but also spent years of meditation in the Helambu region and had a close contact with the Gorkha ruler, Prithivīpata Shah (1667-1714) and his sister was given in marriage to King Pratap Malla (1641-1674) of Kathmandu.
-He renovated and consecrated the Bodhnath stupa twice during his lifetime and he was appointed twice to be the overseer of the temples of Helambu.
-He founded the Samtenling temple in Ragma, Kyirong and he spent his last years there.
+Many manuscript versions of Zilnon Wangyal Dorje’s (1647–1716) autobiographical writings have survived, reflecting his immense popularity across the Himalayan region (ZILNON).
+He received the full corpus of teachings, transmissions, and empowerments of the Northern Treasure lineage from the 5th Dalai Lama.
+In addition to traveling widely throughout Tibet, he spent years meditating in the Helambu region and maintained close ties with the Gorkha ruler, Prithivīpati Shah (1667–1714).
+His sister was married to King Pratap Malla (1641–1674) of Kathmandu, further strengthening his regional influence.

-The prophecies attributed to Rigzin Godem inspired Tibetan lamas living in the Kyirong area to visit the Helambu region, do extended retreats and spread the Dharma among the local population.
+The prophecies attributed to Rigzin Gödem inspired Tibetan lamas living in the Kyirong area to visit Helambu, undertake extended retreats, and spread the Dharma among the local population.

-One of the greatest lamas of the 20th century, Chatral Rinpoche founded retreat centers in Helambu, and he himself also spent long periods in meditation there.
-He not only wrote about the sacred places of Yolmo Gangra, but also revealed hidden places there.
-Thanks to him, the area became again a famous spiritual place blessed by Guru Rinpoche.
+One of the greatest lamas of the 20th century, Chatral Rinpoche, played a significant role in revitalizing Helambu’s spiritual heritage.
+He established retreat centers in the region and spent long periods in meditation there.
+In addition to writing about the sacred sites of Yolmo Gangra, he also revealed previously unknown hidden places.
+Thanks to his efforts, Helambu regained its reputation as a sacred land blessed by Guru Rinpoche.

-There was relatively little research done by Westerners on the history of Helambu compared to its easy access and close proximity to the Kathmandu valley, however, some great scholars like Graham E. Clarke, Robert Desjarlais and Franz-Karl Ehrhard made lasting contributions to the study of its unique culture and history.
-The Nepal-German Manuscript Preservation Project conducted extensive field research photographing old manuscripts in the area about twenty years ago, but many of the Tibetan texts remain unpublished, although they are available on microfilm at the National Archive in Kathmandu and some in digital form on the BDRC website.
-The first guidebook of the sacred places and Buddhist history of Beyul Yolmo Gangra was published in English by Khenpo Nyima Dondrub, a native of Melamchighyang.
+Despite its close proximity to the Kathmandu Valley and relative accessibility, Helambu has received relatively little attention from Western scholars.
+However, researchers such as Graham E. Clarke, Robert Desjarlais, and Franz-Karl Ehrhard have made lasting contributions to the study of its unique culture and history.
+The Nepal-German Manuscript Preservation Project conducted extensive field research in the area about twenty years ago, photographing old manuscripts.
+Many Tibetan texts from this collection remain unpublished, though they are available on microfilm at the National Archives in Kathmandu and in digital form on the BDRC website.
+The first English-language guidebook on the sacred places and Buddhist history of Beyul Yolmo Gangra was written by Khenpo Nyima Dondrub, a native of Melamchighyang.

-In conclusion, let us quote a beautiful prayer written in 1630 by the 6th Shamarpa (SHAMAR) to the protectors of the place:
+In conclusion, let us share a beautiful prayer written in 1630 by the 6th Shamarpa (SHAMAR) to the protectors of this sacred land:

 HUM

-And may the fortune of devotion granted to all.
+And may the blessings of devotion reach all beings.

-This short essay was composed by Tenzin Sangmo (Zsoka Gelle, Hungary) at the Jarung Khashor Stupa on the first day of Losar of the Earth-Pig Year.
+This brief essay was composed by Tenzin Sangmo (Zsóka Gelle, Hungary) at the Jarung Khashor Stupa on the first day of Losar in the Year of the Earth Pig.

 Tibetan Sources: